-Acceptance and Commitment Therapy (ACT) is a psychotherapy approach which helps with endurance problems such as addictions, long term weight loss, chronic problems and existential issues.
-It works by helping you to identify your underlying values and develop the skills and mental tools to cope and thrive with whatever your life challenge is.
+Acceptance and Commitment Therapy (ACT) is a psychotherapy approach which helps with endurance problems.
+Endurance problems are issues such as addictions, weight loss, living with chronic conditions and existential issues.
+ACT works by;

-I break ACT down into three key elements;
+ACT can be broken down into several key elements;

-1. Adopting acceptance of experience – This can also be characterized as openness to experience or willingness to experience.
+This can also be characterized as openness to experience or willingness to experience.
 This includes both negative and positive experience.
-Acceptance is there to counter the tendency to avoid difficult experience, which often results in us being stuck in patterns of behavior.
+Acceptance is there to counter the tendency to avoid difficult experience.
+Avoiding difficult experience often results in us being stuck in patterns of behavior.
 Choosing to experience the difficulty to get through to a better place is important to help us through to freedom.
 To give an example, for the addicted this can mean allowing themselves to experience the sensation of craving whilst not acting upon it.

-1. Encouraging contact with the present – It is thought that a preoccupation with the past or future locks us into pathways of behavior which are limiting.
+1. Encouraging contact with the present.
+It is thought that a preoccupation with the past or future locks us into pathways of behavior.
 To counter this ACT encourages spending more time actively in the present moment and with your experience.
 This enables you to be aware of that experience, without judging it, defining or categorizing it.
 Within ACT it is argued that all experience can be coped with on a moment by moment basis.

-1. De-fusion and observer self – Within ACT it is argued that we tend to believe we are our thoughts and feelings.
-The practice of mindfulness allows us to adopt an ‘observer’ position from which we can perceive the information from our thoughts, feelings and body as information not as who we are, this is called de-fusion.
+2. De-fusion and observer self.
+Within ACT it is argued that we tend to believe we are our thoughts and feelings.
+The practice of mindfulness allows us to adopt an ‘observer’ position.
+From the observer position we can perceive the information from our thoughts, feelings and body as information not as who we are, this is called de-fusion.

 What does Acceptance and Commitment Therapy (ACT) help with?

-As a practitioner of ACT I have used it in different ways, sometimes in full, sometimes using elements of it within a wider intervention.
-It has proven useful with life coaching clients, support of the life challenges of the neurodivergent, substance abuse clients (mostly alcohol and cocaine users), pornography addictions, survivors of life changing accidents and people with chronic pain.
+As a practitioner of ACT I have used it in different ways.
+Sometimes I use it in full, sometimes using elements of it within a wider intervention.
+It has proven useful with; coaching clients, supporting the neurodivergent with coping with life challenges, with substance abuse clients (mostly alcohol and cocaine users), pornography addictions, survivors of life changing accidents and people with chronic pain.

 Acceptance and Commitment Therapy (ACT) and hypnosis

-Many hypnotherapists have found that ACT fits well into a hypnotheraputic intervention.
-Some of the mindful exercises make excellent hypnotic inductions and as such can be introduced and practiced even before the decision to formally adopt an ACT approach is taken.
-In addition, ACT contains within it a number of visual metaphors designed to illustrate points, when delivered as immersive visualizations in hypnosis the learning can be deep and profound.
+Many hypnotherapists have found that ACT fits well into hypnotherapy.
+Some of the mindful exercises make excellent hypnotic inductions.
+In addition, ACT contains within it a number of visual metaphors designed to illustrate points.
+These metaphors can be delivered as immersive visualizations in hypnosis to deepen the learning.
 Further, as the mind appears to be more open to learning in hypnosis all the ways of thinking introduced as part of an ACT intervention appear to be more deeply engaged with.

 References